tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 The logs record this sequence clearly.
 The switching plan specifies the steps, the SCADA logs show commands and responses, and the switching times are consistent with the sequence.

-Anomalous transitions include: a feeder transitioning from Energised to De-energised without an operator command ( spontaneous de-energisation, which would indicate either a fault triggering protection or unauthorised switching), or a feeder remaining De-energised far longer than the planned maintenance window.
-A feeder that was supposed to be re-energised at 17:00 but was still de-energised at 20:00 indicates either an extended maintenance, a problem re-energising, or unauthorised continued de-energisation.
+The anomalies are a de-energisation no command explains, which is either protection tripping on a fault or someone switching without authority, and a section that stays dead far past its window, a feeder due back at 17:00 but still cold at 20:00, which is an overrun, a failed re-energisation, or a de-energisation held open on purpose.

 The reported state answers to the measurement beneath it.
 A section reported De-energised while the [historian](../measurements-and-data-records/historian-patterns.md) still holds voltage or current on it is a report the